rafed/rafed.github.io/content/courses/distributed-systems/lab/microservice-ride-share.md

 Once you understand the fundamentals, you can refer to [this manual](https://rafed.github.io/devra/posts/docker/useful-docker-commands/) to run the most commonly used docker commands.

-Additionally check out [this repo](https://github.com/rafed/nginx-flask-docker) for a demo web app that's load balanced, containerized and orchestrated with docker.
+Additionally, check out [this repo](https://github.com/rafed/nginx-flask-docker) for a demo web app that's load balanced, containerized and orchestrated with docker.

 ### What to do?
 1. **Write a Dockerfile** for each of the following service in their respective sub-project folder